TL;DR

 | LinkedIn URL | 85-90% | 92-97% | 15-20% |

-Two things stand out.
-First, waterfall enrichment consistently outperforms single-source across every field.
-Querying multiple providers closes coverage gaps and allows cross-validation.
+Two things jump out from this data.
+First, waterfall enrichment outperforms single-source across every single field.
+That is not a coincidence—querying multiple providers closes coverage gaps and allows cross-validation that catches errors a single source misses.

-Second, decay rates are high.
+Second—and this is the part most teams underestimate—decay rates are brutal.
 Job titles change at 30-35% per year.
 Emails decay at 25-30%.
-This means your enriched data has a shelf life.
-Plan for regular re-enrichment.
+Your enriched data has a shelf life of maybe 3-4 months before it starts rotting.
+Plan for regular re-enrichment or accept that a quarter of your outreach is going to the wrong person.

 Sales prospecting

 Sales teams use enrichment to build complete prospect profiles before outreach.
-An SDR gets a list of target companies, enriches to find decision-makers with verified contact info, and starts outbound.
+An SDR gets a list of target companies, enriches to find decision-makers with verified contact info, and starts outbound the same day.
+The right sales prospecting tools combine enrichment with list building to cut this workflow from hours to minutes.

 Key enrichment needs for sales:

-- Current job title and seniority (reach the right person)
+- Current job title and seniority (reach the right person, not their predecessor)

-- Company size and industry (qualify before outreach)
+- Company size and industry (qualify before you pick up the phone)

 CRM hygiene

 CRM data decays constantly.
 People change jobs, companies get acquired, emails stop working.
-Enrichment refreshes stale records and fills gaps in existing data.
+Enrichment refreshes stale records, fills gaps in existing data, and helps build a reliable golden record for each account.

 Lead scoring

 Accurate lead scoring depends on accurate data.
-If half your records are missing industry, employee count, or job title, your scoring model has blind spots.
+Period.
+If half your records are missing industry, employee count, or job title, your scoring model has blind spots big enough to drive a truck through.

-Enrichment provides the data points that scoring models need.
-Smart Agents can normalize job titles into consistent seniority levels, making title-based scoring reliable.
+Enrichment provides the data points that scoring models need to function.
+Smart Agents can normalize job titles into consistent seniority levels, which makes title-based scoring actually reliable instead of a mess of "VP" vs "Vice President" vs "V.P." entries.

 Account-based marketing

 ABM campaigns target specific accounts with personalized content.
-That requires deep knowledge of each account: who the decision-makers are, what technology they use, how large the company is, and what business challenges they face.
+That requires deep knowledge of each account—who the decision-makers are, what technology they use, how large the company is, what business challenges they are dealing with.

 Waterfall enrichment queries multiple providers in sequence.
-It takes the best data from each source, verifies it, and merges it into a single clean record.
-Read more about how this works in our deep dive on what is waterfall enrichment.
+It takes the best data from each source, verifies it, and merges into a single clean record.
+Our deep dive on what is waterfall enrichment explains the mechanics in detail.

 The practical differences are significant: